Hoshaiah/demo-commit/cs-facts.md

 - **2025-09-17:** A SHA-256 hash is 256 bits — 64 hexadecimal characters — regardless of input size.
 - **2025-09-18:** Floating-point can't represent 0.1 exactly, which is why 0.1 + 0.2 != 0.3 in most languages.
 - **2025-09-18:** TCP guarantees ordered, reliable delivery; UDP trades those guarantees for lower latency.
+- **2025-09-18:** The term 'bug' predates computers; Grace Hopper famously taped a real moth into a 1947 logbook.